gaia-docker/tugbot-kubernetes/README.md

 *Kubernetes Test Job* is a regular Kubernetes job.
 Docker & Kubernetes `LABEL` is used to discover *Kubernetes test job* and **Tugbot** related test metadata.
 **Tugbot Kube** will trigger a sequential *test job* execution upon *event* (see `tugbot.kubernetes.events` label).
 Running a *test job* should result running a *docker test container* (1 or more).
-In order to collect test results and depoly those results to elasticsearch, for example, you should add [tugbot-collect](https://github.com/gaia-docker/tugbot-collect) related labels  (see `tugbot.results.dir` label).
+In order to collect test results and depoly those results to elasticsearch, add [tugbot-collect](https://github.com/gaia-docker/tugbot-collect) related labels  (see `tugbot.results.dir` label).
 ### Tugbot labels

 All **Tugbot** labels must be prefixed with `tugbot.` to avoid potential conflict with other labels.